SpectraLogic/ds3_browser/README.md

 The application is currently setup to automatically save the session data if the user selects that option.
 Where the data is saved depends on the platform.
-On OSX, it is stored in ~/Library/Preferences/com.spectralogic.DS3 Explorer.plist.
+On OSX, it is stored in ~/Library/Preferences/com.spectralogic.BlackPearl DS3 Browser.plist.

 OSX Note - OSX Yosemite, and possibly earlier versions, cache the plist files.
 Thus, deleting the plist file is not enough to clear the setting.
 You must